saezlab/CNORode/README.md

 install_github("saezlab/CellNOptR")
 ```

-*CNORode* can be installed typing:
+*CNORode* can be installed from this repository by typing:

 ```R
 library(devtools)